-Install an automatic leak detection and shutoff device (available from Lowe's®).
-These devices can detect water leaks and can shut off the
+- tion and shutoff device (available at Lowe's®).
+These devices can detect water leaks and can shut off the water heater's water supply if a leak occurs. - Install a metal drain pan (available at Lowe's®) under the water heater to catch condensation or leaks from the piping connections or tank.

-- water heater's water supply if a leak occurs. - Install a metal drain pan (available-from Lowe's®) under the water heater to catch condensation or leaks from the piping connections or tank.
 Most codes require, and we recommend, installing the water heater in a metal drain pan that is piped to an adequate drain.
 The drain pan must be at least two inches wider than the diameter of the water heater.
 Install the drain pan so the water level would be limited to a maximum depth of 1-3/4".
 The pan must not restrict air flow to the burner.